Rockstar (Dappy song): Chart performance

 "Rockstar" made its first chart appearance in the week ending 8 March 2012, where it debuted at number fifteen on the Irish Singles Chart - lower than predecessor "No Regrets" (#8, September 2011).
 The track then debuted at number two on the UK Singles Chart with first week sales of 57,415 copies for the week ending 10 March 2012.
-"Rockstar" also debuted at number-one on the R&B chart, dethroning Flo Rida and Sia's "Wild Ones" and number three on the Scottish Singles Chart.
+"Rockstar" also debuted at number-one on the R&B chart, dethroning Flo Rida and Sia's "Wild Ones".